cpdong/IntronNeoantigenDB/README.md

 # IntronNeoantigenDB
-A curated query database for human intron retain derived neoantigen explorer.
+A curated query database for human intron retain derived neoantigen  annotation and prediction.

-# IntronNeoantigenDB
-Intron retain derived neoantigen annotation and prediction

 ## prepare for submission
 Dong C, Liu Y(2020).
 IntronNeoantigeDB: a database for potential human intron derived neoantigen.(2020)